Socialism in Europe & The Russian Revolution

 (ii) Czar Nicholas II still believed in the old ‘Divine of Kings’.

 (iii) People were taxed heaved to maintain armed forces.
-Only the nobility supported the Czar as an all-important position in the state were occupied by it.
+Only the nobility supported the Czar as an all-important position in the state was occupied by it.

 (iv) All right officials were recruited from the upper classes only.
 They were corrupt and inefficient.